How ETS Protects the Integrity of the TOEFL® Test

 - Test center layout and required distance between test takers

-ETS provides a Policies, Practices and Procedures Manual to test center supervisors, featuring proprietary information from ETS.
+ETS provides a Policies, Practices and Procedures Manual to test center supervisors.
 All policies and procedures in the Manual must be followed.

-ETS conducts announced, unannounced and undeclared visits to test sites to observe and ensure that the highest standards are being applied to testing environments around the world.
+ETS conducts announced and unannounced audits of test sites, as well as visits by mystery shoppers, to observe and confirm that ETS standards are being applied properly at test centers around the world.

 4. Instituting and Enforcing Test-taker Rules and Requirements